-Adapters are responsible for enriching and processing the data dispatched over a queue.
-It receives the data from queue and transforms it into a format usable by OpenNMS Horizon.
-Adapters can also be used to enrich the incoming data to attach node or interface information depending on information already available.
+Adapters enrich and process the data dispatched over a queue.
+They receive the data from queue and transform it into a format usable by OpenNMS Horizon.
+Adapters can also enrich the incoming data to attach node or interface information, depending on information already available.

-For example: An Adapter may be used to transform telemetry data received via SFlow into performance data and persist it to the according node.
+For example: an Adapter may be used to transform telemetry data received via sFlow into performance data and persist it to the applicable node.

 As an Adapter must handle data dependent to a transport protocol, not all Adapters can be used in combination with any possible Parser.
-Which Parsers are supported by which Adapters is described in the documentation of each Adapter accordingly.
+Which Parsers are supported by which Adapters is described in the documentation of each respective Adapter.

-In case you have multiple Adapters, the execution order is the same as defined in the telemetryd-configuration.xml.
+If you have multiple Adapters, the execution order is the same as defined in the telemetryd-configuration.xml.